 Pvt.
-Lester C. Cale was born in 1915 in Cleveland, Ohio.
+Lester Carl Cale was born on October 1, 1915, in Cleveland, Ohio.
 He was the son of Alfred E. Cale and Lillian Radloff-Cale and was the second oldest of three sons.
-It is known that he was from the Cleveland, Ohio, area and worked for a railroad.
+It is known that his family resided at 4017 Riveredge Road in Cleveland.
+He registered for the draft on October 16, 1940, and named his mother as his contact person.
+He also indicated he was working for Atlas Laundry on a temporary basis.
 He was inducted into the U.S. Army on March 28, 1941, and sent to Fort Knox, Kentucky, for basic training.

 When his training was finished, he was sent to Camp Polk.
 Louisiana, where he was assigned to the 753rd Tank Battalion.
 It appears that the reason the 753rd had been sent to Camp Polk was to supply replacements for members of 192nd released from federal duty.
 Lester and his friends, Peter Pirnat and Andy Aquila volunteered to go overseas with the battalion.
 Their reason for doing this was that the three friends wanted to see the world.
 He was assigned to Headquarters Company, 192nd Tank Batallion.